 Youth, Communities, and Crime Research Group

 The Youth, Communities, and Crime Research Group conducts research projects in collaboration with local community organizations, juvenile justice systems, community behavioral health centers, and academic settings.
 The goal of our lab's efforts is develop greater understanding about youth and families, the neighborhoods they live in, and the organizations that serve them.
-We focus on clarifying the relationships among problematic behaviors in youth, parenting, the influences of neighborhood characteristics, and how service providers are interacting with youth and families to address problem behaviors.
+We focus on clarifying the relationships among problematic behaviors in youth, parent and peer relationships, the influences of neighborhood characteristics, and how service providers interact with youth and families to address problem behaviors.

 The Places I Go and How I See Them: Teens' Perceptions of their Home Neighborhoods and Routine Activity Spaces

 We are currently collecting surveys with youth recruited from high schools and after school programs in the city of Toledo and at least one suburb.
 Youth provide their perspectives on their home neighborhoods and other spaces where they routinely spend time, and identify locations using Google Earth.
 Analyses will examine differences in how youth from urban and suburban neighborhoods conceptualize "neighborhood", how they use their local spaces, and their perceptions of safety and connection.
 Census and local crime data will be overlaid their hand-generated maps to draw connections between their perceptions of their spaces and objective indicators.